tinted-theming/base24/styling.md

 | ![Colour](https://placehold.it/25/67cdff/000000?text=+) | base16 | 4    | Blue                | NA |
 | ![Colour](https://placehold.it/25/e48bff/000000?text=+) | base17 | 5    | Purple              | NA |

+Note: *Bright* refers to the variant of the color that has higher luminance and saturation compared to the non-bright variant.

 Note: Items in parenthesis for the Terminal/Colour Use do not have an identified terminal use and are a more generic colour description.
 Implementation may vary depending on the Base24 scheme.